 How do you train a cat to use the toilet and flush?

 Toilet training your cat is possible, yes it is.
+It’s possible to have a cat without a litter box.
 Most people who try it out however give up simply because they don’t exercise patience.

 Below, I’ve outlined easy-to-follow steps on how you can transition your cat from using the litter box to using the toilet and flushing!
 Read on.